-Right to contribution
+Right of contribution

-The right to contribution is right of a party who has satisfied a common obligation to reimbursement for the proportionate shares of other obligated parties.
+The right of contribution is the right of a party who has satisfied a common obligation to reimbursement for the proportionate shares of other obligated parties.
 Because contribution is an excellent way for an insurance company to recover some of the damages it pays on a particular loss, consideration should be given to separate policies an insured or other entity may maintain on the same risk, property and/or interest.